 The Throgs Neck Bridge, which was opened in 1961, is a suspension bridge that links Queens and Long Island to the Bronx and the U.S. mainland via Interstate 295, spanning the East River where it meets Long Island Sound.
 More than 100,000 vehicles, on average cross the bridge each day.

 Metropolitan Transit Authority Commissioner Robert Moses spearheaded the drive to build the Throgs Neck Bridge.
-He hired renowned New York City bridge designer Othmar Ammann, who had also designed the George Washington Bridge, Bronx-Whitestone Bridge, Verrazano-Narrows Bridge and Triborough Bridge.
+He hired renowned New York City bridge designer Othmar Ammann, who had also designed the George Washington Bridge, Bronx-Whitestone Bridge, Verrazano-Narrows Bridge and Triborough Bridge (now the Robert F. Kennedy Bridge).

 Toll booths on the north side of the bridge offer New York State E-ZPass and cash lanes.
 All northbound and southbound drivers must pay the tolls.